Party City

 The Solution

-Goal: display inventory positions clearly and offer workarounds for inventory shortages
+Goal: display inventory positions clearly and offer workarounds for inventory shortages.

 We wanted to create visual cues that would: